happen all the time, in their thousands per minute.

 are persistent incidents that you have difficulty fixing.

 Incidents may be fixed as an 'exception', but when the exception starts becoming a daily routine, then the cost of the hours start to mount up.
-The problem that is the root cause of these incidents should now be more strongly considered for investigation.
+The problem that is the root cause of these incidents should now be more strongly investigated and ways found to prevent it from happening again.

 Why hire a Service Management Analyst to carry out incident and problem reviews?